 The safety and effectiveness of virtual communities depends on users being trusted and identifiable.
-This may not be easy, as authentication beyond the school may be difficult as demonstrated by social networking sites and other online tools such as Instagram, YouTube, X (formerly known as Twitter) and Tik Tok.
+This may not be easy, as authentication beyond the school may be difficult as demonstrated by social networking sites and other online tools such as Facebook, YouTube, Skype, and Twitter.
 The registering of individuals to establish and maintain validated electronic identities is essential for safe communication but is often not possible.
 Video conferencing introduces new dimensions; webcams are increasingly inexpensive and, with faster internet access, enable video to be exchanged across the Internet.
-The availability of live video can sometimes increase safety - you can see who you are talking to -but if inappropriately used, a video link could reveal security details.
+The availability of live video can sometimes increase safety - you can see who you are talking to - but if inappropriately used, a video link could reveal security details.